 Are there top medical facilities in Africa?

-There are excellent private hospitals throughout South Africa, even though our once prestigious public health facilities are now in tatters.
-It is therefore critically important to take sufficient travel and medical cover before departing on your travels.
-In general, countries to the north of SA evacuate emergency patients to South African private facilities.
+There are very good private hospitals throughout South Africa, though our once-prestigious public health facilities are now in tatters.
+It is therefore critically important to take sufficient travel and medical cover before departing on your travels, to ensure entry to a private hospital should the need arise.

 Will I need any injections?

 No. Nevertheless, chat about prophylaxis with your GP or travel clinic physician.
-For example, some visitors elect to have a Hep-A-B-typhoid vaccination for “peace of mind” but be sure to check the status of these vaccines.
-Much controversy surrounds the safety of vaccines due to insufficient testing.
+For example, some visitors elect to have a Hep-A-B-typhoid vaccination for “peace of mind” but they are not required.

 I like to travel ethically; what about canned hunting?

 Hunting, as well as canned hunting, lion cub petting and walking with lions for fun are an ABSOLUTE NO-NO for us.
 (Check here if your own cubs are thinking of gap years or volunteering.)
 Canned lions are still a reality after 30 years of anti-cruelty advocates begging South African law-makers to ban it.
 Wild animal breeding for the Chinese market, lions in particular, is rife.
 Botswana is back to elephant trophy hunting, bowing before pressure from wealthy hunting groups like SCI.
 Be discerning; we happliy supply more African safari info in this regards – just ask.

 Can I do some good on my visit?

 Pack for a Purpose is a helpful and practical way to do some good.
 The idea is to bring school items for kids in rural (safari) areas, who are often poorly supported by local government, if at all.
 Hand the items over at your lodge reception, or visit the school yourself.
 Many lodges offer cultural tours to their local communities.

 What about the pandemic?